rbisdorff/Digraph3/docSphinx/pearls.rst

 it becomes obvious why alternative *a1* is **neither included nor excluded** from the initial prekernel.
 Same observation is applicable to alternative *a3* which can **neither be included nor excluded** from the terminal prekernel.
 It may even happen, in case of more indeterminate outranking situations, that no alternative  is positively included or excluded from a weakly independent prekernel; the corresponding bipolar-valued membership characteristic vector being completely indeterminate (see for instance the tutorial on :ref:`Computing a Best Choice Recommendation <Rubis-Tutorial-label>`).

-To illustrate finally why sometimes we need to operate an *epistemic disjunctive fusion* of **unequal** stable low and high membership characteristics vectors (see Step 2.c.), let us consider, for instance, the following crisp 7-*cycle* graph.
+To illustrate finally why sometimes we need to operate a *disjunctive epistemic fusion* of **unequal** stable low and high membership characteristics vectors (see Step 2.c.), let us consider, for instance, the following crisp 7-*cycle* graph.

 .. code-block:: pycon